Criminal Justice Reform in the States: Spotlight on Legislatures

 Gravity knives, sentencing reform

-The Domestic Violence Survivors Justice Act is a new law that allows sentencing judges to consider whether a crime was connected to abuse that a defendant suffered.
+Also, in New York, passage of the Domestic Violence Survivors Justice Act will allow sentencing judges to consider whether a crime was connected to abuse that a defendant suffered.
 Read more in The Daily Appeal.

 The legislature adjourned in May without adopting reform legislation.
 A proposal to stop suspending driver’s licenses over an inability to pay court fines and fees did not make it past either chamber (despite bipartisan success elsewhere), nor did a proposal to consider indigency before imposing fines and fees.